 The Goldstein Labs can create a variety of environments including patient exam rooms, hospital rooms, operating rooms, intensive care unit, birthing/pediatric rooms, emergency department, outpatient care/physical therapy facilities, home care settings including apartments, living rooms, bedrooms and dorm rooms.

-By putting end users in a realistic environment and creating a scenario that replicated real world stressors offers true usability testing that can help identify potential design problems, usability errors, and human interface problems.
+By putting end users in a realistic environment and creating a scenario that replicated real world stressors we are able to offer true usability testing that can help identify potential design problems, functionality errors, and human interface problems.
 The result is a streamlined product development process that can reduce the risk to patient and other end users.

 The Goldstein labs can offer three view video and audio capture of your product during testing.